Turning 65? How to Avoid Medicare Penalties and Save Money

 Experienced Medicare specialists highlight frequent misunderstandings that lead to penalties:

-• Small Employer Coverage Misunderstandings: Many mistakenly think all employer plans qualify as creditable.
+- Small Employer Coverage Misunderstandings: Many mistakenly think all employer plans qualify as creditable.
 In reality, plans from employers with fewer than 20 employees typically don't.
 Specialists repeatedly find clients surprised by penalties due to this oversight.
+Understanding what counts as creditable coverage is essential.

-• Marketplace Plans Aren’t Enough: Many individuals continue using marketplace plans post-65, wrongly assuming they're covered.
-Medicare experts warn these individual health plans are rarely recognized as credible, frequently resulting in penalties.
+- Marketplace Plans Aren’t Enough: Many individuals continue using marketplace plans post-65, wrongly assuming they're covered.
+Medicare experts warn these individual health plans are rarely recognized as creditable, frequently resulting in penalties.

-• Misunderstood Retirement Windows: Advisors see retirees often wrongly assume they're still within safe enrollment windows after retiring.
+- Misunderstood Retirement Windows: Advisors see retirees often wrongly assume they're still within safe enrollment windows after retiring.
 Missing the Initial Enrollment Period—three months before to three months after turning 65—leads directly to lifelong penalties.
+If you do miss AEP, you may still have options during the Medicare Advantage Open Enrollment Period.

 When Can You Safely Delay Medicare?